mandana-mazaheri/COMP6971-CONP-concordia/README.md

 in the cloned directory

-3. Run
+3. Make sure you have the stopwords for NLTK

-   `$python -m nltk.downloader punkt stopwords`
+   `python -m nltk.downloader punkt stopwords`

 ---